-From month to month, various homeowners may fall behind on monthly payments and often return to current status quickly.
+From month-to-month, various homeowners may fall behind on monthly payments but often return to current status quickly.
 Management works closely with the third-party mortgage service company to maintain the timeliness of monthly payments and historically has not realized any loan losses.
-At June 30th, management is not recording a provision for loan loss for the 90 or more days delinquent mortgage as the account returned to current status in August.
-Additionally management will not record a reserve for future delinquent accounts because the FMV (Net Recoverable Value) of the underlying properties historically exceed the mortgage receivables outstanding.
+At June 30th, management will not record a reserve for the current or future delinquent accounts because the FMV (Net Recoverable Value) of the underlying properties historically exceed the mortgage receivables outstanding.